evquiros/odin-landing/README.md

 # Landing Page
 This project is part of The Odin Project's curriculum, specifically the "Foundations" module.
-The objective is to create a landing page using HTML and CSS, applying the concepts of flexbox and responsive design.
+The objective is to create a landing page using HTML and CSS.

 ## Live preview of landing page
 [Oding Landing](https://evquiros.github.io/odin-landing)